wappints/Game-Of-Life/README.md

 ## Author Note
 Despite all these, most of the specifications were completed.

-The problem is the routing and connection of the GUI, with some simple fixes in the backend.
+The problem is the routing and connection of the GUI, with some simple fixes needed in the backend.

 Amazingly, the major portion of the code was crammed for 4 days.